 Repair: You can use a multimeter to test the ignition switch.
 Replace the switch if bad.

-If you own an Murray push mower without electric start, you will have a recoil to start the engine.
+If you own a Murray push mower without an electric start, you will have a recoil to start the engine.
 The recoil can fail so you are unable to start your mower.
 A bad pulley; loose or missing spring; or broken clips can keep your recoil from working.

 Repair: You can attempt to replace the spring and restring the recoil.
 If it does not work because other components in your recoil are damaged, such as the clips or the pulley, you are better off just replacing the recoil assembly.

 Bad Ignition Coil

 The ignition coil provides voltage to the spark plug so it can fire and start the engine.
 The engine will not start if the spark plug isn’t able to fire.

 Repair: After you verified your spark plug is in good condition, check the continuity of your ignition coil using a multimeter.
 Replace the ignition coil if you find a break in the continuity.

 Faulty Charging System